Torelli loci, product cycles, and the homomorphism conjecture for $\mathcal{A}_g$

 Therefore, by Lemma \ref{lem:integraction_projections}, the tautological projection of the cycle is given by

 where $\taut ([\A_r\times \A_{g-r}])\in \R^*(\A_g)$ was computed in \cite [Theorem 1]{CMOP}. \end{rem}

 \begin{rem} The class of the generalized product locus $[\PR_{g,s}]\in \CH^*(\X_g^s)$ will rarely be tautological.
 Indeed, we have which is non-tautological{\footnote{The class is expected to be non-tautological for all $g \geq 8$.}} for $g=6$, $g=12$, and every even $g\geq 16$ \cite {COP, Iribar}.
-In Section \ref{ajmaps}, Corollary \ref{ajnottaut}, we will prove that $[\PR_{5,1}]$ is not tautological. \end{rem}
+The classes $[\PR_{5,1}]$ and $[\PR_{4, 2}]$ are also not tautological by Corollary \ref{cor:nont}. \end{rem}